-Joint Custody of Children
+Joint Custody of Dependents

-Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or resident family 50 percent or more of the
+Dependents that are subject to a joint custody arrangement will be considered a member of the family, if they live with the applicant or participant family 50 percent or more of the time.

-When more than one applicant or assisted family (regardless of program) are claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
-If there is a dispute about which family should claim them, COC will make the determination based on available documents such as court orders, an IRS income tax return showing which family has claimed the child for income tax purposes, school records, or credible documentation.
+When more than one applicant or participant family is claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
+If there is a dispute about which family should claim them, the PHA-COC will make the determination based on available documents such as court orders, school records, or an IRS return showing which family has claimed the child for income tax purposes.